NeueDarshan/simple_ConTeXt/README.md

   master file?
 What other things would be useful?
 - Add support for the syntax `\start[foo] ... \stop` as a valid alternative to `\startfoo ... \stopfoo`.
 Again, not something I use, is this a sensible idea?
-- Add option for return focus to ST after opening PDF on build.
+- Implement option for return focus to ST after opening PDF on build.
 - SyncTeX support.
 (Forward and backward jump to PDF.)
 What's the situation with SyncTeX in ConTeXt?
 - Code formatter.
+(The ST syntax engine already does the hard work of parsing ConTeXt files, in quite some detail.
+This should make it relatively easy to do some basic auto-formatting.
+I'd want to be as non-invasive as possible, only formatting what we are certain it makes sense to do so.)
 - Extend the command auto-complete/pop-up system to allow for user-defined commands.
 Easiest would probably be to define them in the `.xml` style that the ConTeXt interface files use.